How Many Crabs Are There In The World

 How Do Crabs Reproduce?

-Most species of crabs reproduce by external fertilization, in which the male crab releases sperm into the water and the female crab then takes up the sperm.
-The eggs are fertilized outside of the female crab’s body and are then typically attached to the underside of the female’s body until they hatch.
+Most crabs reproduce through external fertilization.
+The male releases sperm into the water, which the female then collects.
+Fertilized eggs attach to the underside of the female until they hatch.

-In some species, the male crab may carry the eggs on his body until they hatch, while in other species the eggs may be released into the water, where they are then cared for by the female crab until they hatch.
+In some species, the male crab carries the eggs on his body until they hatch.
+In others, the female releases the eggs into the water and cares for them until they hatch.